Junk Journal Supplies – Everything You Need to Get Started

 The tool list for junk journaling is refreshingly short compared to other paper crafts.
 You don’t need a die-cutting machine, a heat tool, or any fancy equipment to make beautiful journals.

-A good pair of scissors is the one tool you genuinely can’t do without.
-They don’t need to be fancy craft scissors – any sharp, comfortable pair will work for cutting paper, trimming ephemera, and shaping embellishments.
-If you find yourself doing tons of straight cutting, a paper trimmer speeds things up and gives cleaner edges, but it’s not essential.
+A good pair of sharp craft scissors is the one tool you genuinely can’t do without.
+They don’t need to be fancy – any sharp, comfortable pair will work for cutting paper, trimming ephemera, and shaping embellishments.
+If you find yourself doing tons of straight cutting, a 12-inch paper trimmer speeds things up and gives cleaner edges, but it’s not essential.

 A hole punch or crop-a-dile makes it easy to add holes for binding, ribbon, or tags.
 Pencils and erasers come in handy for light planning and sketching before you commit to permanent marks.
-Fine-tip pens, markers, or brush pens let you add handwritten text, borders, and doodles.
+Fine-tip archival pens like Sakura Pigma Microns let you add handwritten text, borders, and doodles without bleeding through thin papers.

 One important thing: please don’t feel like you need to buy all of these tools before starting your first journal.
 Start with scissors, a glue stick, and a needle and thread.
 That’s it.
 Add other tools as you figure out what techniques you actually enjoy and what your projects need.
 I didn’t buy a bone folder until my fourth journal and I got along just fine without it.